ReScience/ReScience-submission/article/Larisch-2019.md

 STDP window (Fig. \ref{Fig_exp}-middle), the weight change as a function of the pair-repetition frequency (Fig. \ref{Fig_exp}-left) and for the weight change as a function of the burst frequency of the postsynaptic neuron (Fig. \ref{Fig_burst}-upper-right).
 However, the curves show the same tendency as in the original publication.
+To show the emergence of a specific connectivity structure depending on the input fire rate and temporal code we had to reduce the hard upper bound of the weights.
+Interestingly, we observed for the pair based learning rule [@Song2001] at the rate based experiment a different connectivity structure as reported in @Clopath2010.
+We did here not a further investigation where this differences came from.
+We assume differences in the implementation about the learning rule, what makes further analysis necessary.

 The description of the learning rule in the original publication contained enough details to understand the different components and their interaction.
 However, two main components of the learning rule have not been described adequately to allow a direct reimplementation: the 'resolution trick' of the membrane potential after spike emission, and the equation for the homeostatic mechanism ($\bar{\bar{u}}$).
 The emergence of stable weights with high and low values depends on a functional homeostatic mechanism, as mentioned in the original publication [@Clopath2010], but the formula to calculate the homeostatic variable $\bar{\bar{u}}$ is not described in the publication.
 Because of this, the reimplementation has greatly benefited from the release of the source code on modelDB, where the correct behavior of the neuron and the homeostatic mechanism is written.
-Furthermore, initial weight values are not given in the original publication,  complicating the reproduction of the experiments.
+Furthermore, initial weight values are not given for all experiments in the original publication,  complicating the reproduction of the experiments.
-Initial weights for the experiments can be found in the corresponding python files.
+Initial weights for the experiments can be found in the corresponding Python files.
 Note that the weights can change from task to task to achieve the proportional values for the figures.

 ANNarchy as a framework makes it easy to define a neuron model and learning rule to set up a network.
 However, the calculation order of the equations is controlled by ANNarchy and can lead to a slightly different behavior and little differences in the results.
-Furthermore, the change of some parameters for most tasks was necessary, but this seems to be a common problem in reimplementing models [@Brette2007].
+We have seen that the change of some parameters for most of the tasks was necessary to reproduce the results, but this seems to be a common problem in reimplementing models [@Brette2007].

+As shown in the \textbf{supplementary material}, the reimplementation was created to fit the Matlab code on modelDB as exact as possible.
+Nonetheless, changing the parameters suggests that our reimplementation is not fully correct and can lead to differences in the execution and the result of the equations.
+One reason for that is the execution order of the equations in ANNarchy, what we can not control and what differs from the execution order in the provided Matlab code.
+Together with the post synaptic voltage dependency of the learning rule can this lead to a difference behavior.
+To be more precise, a small difference in the membrane potential can lead to a change in the weight development, what leads to a different development of the membrane potential and so on.
+In conclusion, a small difference in the behavior of the membrane potential can lead to a total different behavior and weight development.
+We assume that this is why for long running experiments our reimplementation needs different parameter values, as the input firing rate, than it is mentioned in @Clopath2010.

 ## Acknowledgment